-Outside Game of Thrones and Rick and Morty, I’ve watched exactly 2 movies in the past 5 years and less than 10-15 hours of TV.
+Outside Game of Thrones and Rick and Morty, I’ve watched exactly two movies in the past five years and less than 10-15 hours of TV.

-However, when I was in 11th and 12th grade, I spent most of my time either in the gym, or binge watching every popular TV show there is.
+However, when I was in 11th and 12th grade, I spent most of my time in the gym or binge-watching every popular TV show there is.

 Seriously, I could watch a decade worth of TV content in a week.

 It was a time when I had just started going to the gym, and my schedule looked like: go to school, go to the gym, come home and watch TV series and movies (and then talk about them with my friends).

 (Seriously, you’ve got to drop friends who encourage you to waste your time, directly or indirectly.
 But that’s a different article for a different day.)

 It was a pivotal two years of my life, where everything before and everything after was completely different.

 I had a horrible realization towards the end of my binge watching career that I gave up watching TV and movies in its entirety.